Arts and Humanities

 Preparing your artist statement

-An artist statement is a flexible contribution that should accompany your art piece; your statement should augment/supplement your audience’s understanding and appreciation of your work.
-Its purpose is to discuss your inspiration and process and, in some cases, the medium(s) you used.
+An artist statement is a flexible contribution that should accompany your art piece.
+Your statement should augment/supplement your audience’s understanding and appreciation of your work.
+The purpose is to discuss your inspiration and process and, in some cases, the medium(s) you used.

 You may want to reflect on your approach and its relationship to your goals as an artist and an individual.
 The artist statement does not need to be either concrete or abstract but can exist anywhere on this continuum.
 Here are some questions to consider as you are composing your artist statement: